 - There are a lot more natural remedies that others have shared on my site, too, covering just about everything you could think of!
 Go here to see the whole list of natural remedies.

 This time it was shingles, lovely.
 But at least then I could figure this one out for you too: the BEST natural remedies for shingles that WORK!

-Yep, that's my back in the picture above.
+Yep, that's my back in the picture above, you even get a peek at my owl pajamas, ha!
 I had shingles a few months ago and I'm just now finding the time to tell you about it.
 I'll share some of what I wrote in my daily notes to keep track of what was happening.